Air-Money/air-money.github.io/react-ui.markdown

 ## Prerequisites

-The React UI library requires the AirMoney Controller SDK as a peer dependency:
+The React UI library requires the DEGN Controller SDK as a peer dependency:

 ```bash
 npm install @airmoney-degn/controller-sdk